SovereignCloudStack/docs/operations/operations/zuul-ci-cd-quickstart-user-guide.md

 event driven base.
 Pipelines can be used to run other pipelines and to keep your jobs in a defined order if you need this.

 Have a look at the configuration repository to utilize the pipelines for your repository.
+See available [pipelines](https://github.com/SovereignCloudStack/zuul-config/blob/main/zuul.d/gh_pipelines.yaml) for SCS.
 You are not able to define new pipelines outside of a so called "configuration" repository.
 Since, by default your repo is considered "untrusted".
 So in the first place you don't need to think about, how to create a pipeline.
 Just use one that fits your needs as close as possible.